jin2631816/Star_DW/README.md

 The `DIM_CUSTOMERS`, `DIM_WAREHOUSE`, `DIM_PRODUCTS`, `DIM_SUPPLIERS`, `DIM_DATE` and `FACT_SALE` tables should already be loaded in the database.

 ## Part 1: Build a DW
-CREATE THE NECESSARY TABLES FOR THE DATA WAREHOUSE ACCORDING TO THE STAR-SCHEMA.
+CREATE the necessary tables for the data warehouse accoring to the STAR-Schema.
 All existing tables with the same name will be dropped and replaced by empty tables named `DIM_CUSTOMERS`, `DIM_WAREHOUSE`, `DIM_PRODUCTS`, `DIM_SUPPLIERS`, `DIM_DATE` (dimension tables); and `FACT_SALE` (fact table).

 Once completed, all tables aboved would have been created.

-## Part 2: Extraction, Transformation, & Loading Using The INLJ Algorithm
+## Part 2: ETL Using The INLJ Algorithm
 1) The algorithm involves the creation of the `c_DS` which is a cursor that will be used to read the tuples from the `DATASTREAM` table.
 2) The `BULK COLLECT...LIMIT=100` statement limits the number of tuples per batch read to **100**.
 3) It is possible to change this by replacing the number "100" by any number less than the total number of records in the `DATASTREAM` table.